Related Content

 Good to know:

-All of the four Underground lines which serve Waterloo, the Bakerloo, Jubilee Northern and the Waterloo and City lines, are deep-level tube lines.
+All of the four Underground lines which serve Waterloo, the Bakerloo, Jubilee Northern and the Waterloo and City line, are deep-level tube lines.

 So the connections on to other central London stations are somewhat compromised, with taking a bus from Waterloo often being an easier option.

-There are three entrances to the Underground station on the main concourse, that opposite platforms 4 -5 is the quickest route to the Jubilee Line.
+There are three entrances to the Underground station on the main concourse, the one which is opposite platforms 4 -5 is the quickest route to the Jubilee Line.

 The shortest route from the concourse to the Bakerloo and Northern lines, is to use the entrance to the Underground which is beside the entrance on the concourse to platform (track) 17, which is pictured above.